FIWARE/tutorials.Step-by-Step/docs/iot-agent-json.md

 known as southbound traffic.
 Southbound traffic consists of **commands** made to actuator devices which alter the state of the real world by their actions.

-For example to switch on a real-life UltraLight 2.0 **Smart Lamp** the following interactions would occur:
+For example to switch on a real-life JSON **Smart Lamp** the following interactions would occur:

 1. An NGSI PATCH request is sent to the **Context broker** to update the current context of **Smart Lamp**